WebCloud/build-script/README.md

         * Given that current version is `0.9.3` and you run `yarn release:npm --major --rc` it will result the following change: *from* ~~`0.9.3`~~ *to* `1.0.0-0`

-Notice that in order to release to NPM you need to be logged in via `npm login`.
+**Notice**: In order to release to NPM you need to be logged in via `npm login`.
 Or have a `.npmrc` with the details of your credentials/private registry if that's desired.